ceejbot/nuclino-rs/README.md

 The API should be completely covered and theoretically working.
 The parts I've needed to use for my project are definitely working.
 Known work that I'd like to do:

 - handle rate limiting
-- break up the `types.rs` file into related sections
-- publish the crate

 ## LICENSE